yanweiser/Beyond-Task-Success-NAACL2019/README.md

 # Reference

-If you find this code useful, consider citing our work:
+If you find this code useful, please do cite the original authors:

 ```
 @inproceedings{shekhar2019beyond,